jamesmirajkar/Simple-ISP-for-Research/README.md

 * MATLAB GUI for the Image Signal Processing Pipeline:
   * Develop a MATLAB GUI for the ISP pipeline, providing users with the flexibility to import and direct images.
   * Enable users to choose specific plugins and algorithms tailored to their requirements.

+## System design
+This chapter explores system design, focusing on real-world functionality, design options, and architectural principles.
+It provides a detailed overview of the proposed design for each block within the Simple Image Signal Processing (ISP) pipeline, offering insights into implementation details.
+The discussion navigates through architectural choices, highlighting the systematic approach and technical considerations shaping the robust image processing tool.